alexGvP-creator/SomeStarWarsApp/README.md

 ## App Features

 - Displaying people data in a `LazyList`
-- Navigation to a detail screen
+- Navigation to a detail screen (with animation)
 - Displaying additional data in a bottom sheet
 - Showing loading states
 - Error handling with dedicated error screens